UnclassedPenguin/bible/README.md

 Todo:
-[ ] - add a way to list all books.
+[ ] - Add a print function that wraps the print, so It doesn't split words.
 [ ] - Add a print all?
+[x] - add a way to list all books.
-[ ] - Add a random verse function
+[x] - Add a random verse function